-- 3.1 Initiatives of the IQAC in Sensitizing/Promoting Research Climate in the institution - 1.
-Two institution level workshops were conducted for promotion of research among the teaching staff. - 2.
-The teaching staff were encouraged to get their research works published in reputed journal.
-Altogether 29 research papers and 5 books were published during this period. - 3.
+3.1 Initiatives of the IQAC in Sensitizing/Promoting Research Climate in the institution

+- 1. The teaching staff were encouraged to get their research works published in reputed journal.
+Altogether 12 research papers were published during this period. - 2.
 Basic project work and project report writing are made part of the teaching learning process in certain departments.